yudiz-dotnet/xamarin-forms-material-chips/README.md

             BindingContext = _MainPageViewModel = new ViewModels.MainPageViewModel(); // Binding ViewModel
             _ItemList = _MainPageViewModel.ItemList;  // Binding Itemlist from Viewmodel List
         }
+        ...

 In next step, Add CreateRandomBoxview function which creates new Chip for each data in List view.

+Here, code is written in MainPage.xml.cs file.

+        ...
         private Frame CreateRandomBoxview(Items items)
         {
             var view = new Frame();    // Creating New View for design as chip